elinor-oren/tube-sensor/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)
 ## :small_orange_diamond: Assembling the Encasement
+The encasement files are available in this repo.
 The device is designed so that the sound sensor's microphone has protected yet visually disreet access to the ambient environment through a hole in the "o."

 <img width="400" alt="image" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/95765174-3a6e-4fd1-a442-ebf8e5944d15">